 In Caid’s Crown Tournament Lists, the role and authority of a Territorial Baron or Baroness is generally disregarded; within this context, the individual is an entrant in a tournament and not an agent of the Crown, so only their personal precedence order would be taken into consideration.
 However, if a Territorial Baron or Baroness is within their own Barony acting as Regent on behalf of the Crown, then within that context they would outrank any individual precedence order.

 Some kingdoms also include Kingdom officers, ambassadors, and other people acting on behalf of the Crown into their role-based order of precedence.
 However, the varied practices are too numerous to go into any great detail here.
 Suffice to say that, should you be called upon to act as ambassador for your King and Queen in a foreign court, be sure to check with that court’s herald to find out where that places you on the pecking order.
-You may find yourself outranking the heirs to the realm, pressed into giving the toast at a Royal feast with 5 minutes notice!
+You may find yourself outranking the heirs to the realm, pressed into giving the toast at a Royal feast with five minutes notice!

 The order of precedence is a useful tool to arrange people in an objective manner, paying respect to their rank and relative position in the kingdom.
 It helps dictate protocol and ceremony when needed, and prevents confusion and upset among the landed nobility.